-If you need to know which language the caller has selected, Shadow Variables can be used to determine that.
+If you need to know which language the caller has selected, accessing the variable will return the language that has been selected.

 With this module, in addition to the user prompt text ( ex: “Please select your language.” ), a built-in prompt ( ) entry (ex: “For English, press 1.” ) will be automatically created in the Prompt Table.

 The built-in prompt can be changed to a different text, or blank out completely if the entire menu audio resides with the user prompt text.

 To see the prompt in other languages (ex: “For French, press 2” equivalent in French), go under the that corresponding language's tab.

 | This setting allows callers to interrupt a prompt before it finishes playing.